Revenue refers to income generating activity by a business or organisation.

 Income that is received passively - such as interest and dividends, and all forms of residential and commercial rent - is excluded as revenue.

-Calculating affected revenue due to an increase in alert levels
+Calculating affected revenue due to a COVID-19 circumstance

-Businesses and organisations need to measure their revenue over a continuous 7-day period (7 days in a row) in the affected revenue period where your business or organisation has had a drop in revenue due to the raise in alert levels.
+Businesses and organisations needed to measure their revenue over a continuous 7-day period (7 days in a row) in the affected revenue period where the business or organisation had a drop in revenue due to 1 or more COVID-19 circumstances.

 The affected revenue period and the comparison period must be calculated based on what has happened, not a forecast of what might happen.

-Make sure you keep a record of your calculations so you can give it to us if we ask to see it.
+A record of your calculations must be kept so you can give it to us if we ask to see it.
 Records include:

 - dates of the affected revenue period and comparison period

 - amount of revenue earned in each period